As you can imagine, our first few weeks of living on a boat was full of fun surprises!

 - Learning which windows leaked, and waking up to water dripping on my face

-- Having a fuse blow and going without power for one night
+- Having a breaker trip and going without power for one night

-- Realizing the fuse blew because of a leaking pipe behind the wall
+- Realizing the breaker tripped because of a leaking pipe behind the wall

 - Going without water for a night or two as we removed the engine room wall and replaced the leaking pipes